eth-cscs/cpp-course-2023/03_02_data_access_algorithms_ranges/p1_containers_algorithms_ranges.md

 # Iterators (1)

-So say we have this:
+So say we have a `vector` of numbers:
 ```c++
 std::vector<int> numbers(500);
 ```

-I'm sure you all know this:
+You can iterate through it by indexing:
 ```c++
 for (int i = 0; i < numbers.size(); ++i) {
     numbers[i] *= 2;
 }
 ```

-But do you also know this?
+But you can also do it via *iterators*:
 ```c++
 for (auto it = numbers.begin(); it != numbers.end(); ++it) {
     *it *= 2;